fanil-z/islam-wiki/README.md

 To edit CSS settings, change the `\islam-wiki\hugo-docs\static\css\custom.css` file.

+Note: when you fix the bug with not fetching css on production, you can edit the css directly in '\assets\scss\common' instead of using custom css.

 ### Note on CSS [Bug!]

 The website wouldn't get the bootstrap css from @hyas node on production builds.
 I don't know how to fix it, so I just implemented added an additional custom CSS file in the head.html.
 Using this approach I can actually just use a simple hugo theme and bump the CSS there.
 Need to fix this issue anyway.